Voter Registration & Elections

 View electronic campaign finance reports filed with the State Board of Elections, including filings from candidates for statewide offices and House of Delegates, and for candidates for local office who choose to file electronically.
 Search by candidate’s name.

-Public inspection files are available in our office, during office hours, containing copies of campaign finance and candidate qualifying documents (except petitions) filed with us by candidates for local office for the current and most recent elections.
+Public inspection files are available in our office, during office hours, containing copies of candidate qualifying documents (except petitions) filed with us by candidates for local office for the current and most recent elections.
 Due to COVID-19, it may be necessary to make an appointment to view public documents.

 The office is next to The Sprint Pavilion and across the Mall from the Transit Station.
 Parking for the first hour is free in the Market Street Garage.
 Street parking is available on both sides of the Annex building (enter southbound from 7th Street NE and Market Street) and nearby.